When you see or hear the acronym “USDA,” the first image that probably comes to mind is a big, juicy steak. As in, USDA Prime or Choice.

 Borrower must be either a U.S. citizen, a U.S. non-citizen national, or a qualified alien.

 Do I need to be a first-time home buyer to get approved for a USDA loan?

 No, repeat buyers are also eligible.
 And while recommended for first-time buyers, homebuyer education is not required.

 Are USDA mortgage rates high or low?

-They’re generally pretty low relative to conventional mortgage rates (Fannie and Freddie) and pretty close to FHA mortgage rates.
-If an FHA 30-year fixed is 3%, the USDA 30-year fixed rate might be 3.25%.
-In other words, they’re low and competitive.
+They’re generally pretty low relative to conventional mortgage rates (Fannie and Freddie) and pretty close to FHA mortgage rates, which equates to low monthly payments.

 What loan types are available via the USDA loan program?